Nociception/log_vs_lin_scale_on_scatter/README.md

 ---

 # Discussion
-This projet has been started for two main reasons:
+This project has been started for two main reasons:
 - Proposing a tool to visualize the difference...
 (Already explained above)
-- Discovering better Matplotlib, and applying POO aproach It is then more a pedagogical project than a serious/professional one.
+- Discovering better Matplotlib, and applying OOP aproach It is then more a pedagogical project than a serious/professional one.
 Many choices (and probably most of my code) are questionable:
 - probably polar > pandas